vaniakosmos/memrise-turbo/README.md

 MemriseTurbo.user.js
 ===========================

-Accelerates your Memrise experience with some tweaks:
+Memrise Turbo advances to the next question as soon as you finish typing the correct answer, without any delays or even the need for you to press Enter.
+Ever.
+It enables you to water your items at the speed of your fingers.

-* the moment you type the correct answer, advance to the next question, without ever pressing Enter
+It works for all types of questions — no more pauses.

-Based on memrise-forgive-typos by raneksi.
+Inspired by memrise-forgive-typos by raneksi.